 Help from The Deep

-We are very grateful to The Deep aquarium in Hull for their continued support of this project, have helped fund the project since 2014.
-The Deep is also home to over 3,500 fish, including Europe’s only pair of green sawfish, as well as a colony of Gentoo penguins, and as a registered education and conservation charity, is well worth a visit.
+We are very grateful to The Deep aquarium in Hull for their support of this project between 2014 and 2016.
+The Deep is home to over 3,500 fish, including Europe’s only pair of green sawfish, as well as a colony of Gentoo penguins, and as a registered education and conservation charity, is well worth a visit.
 To learn more, go to thedeep.co.uk.